 Federal government payments to farm operators consist of deficiency payments under price support programs for specific commodities, disaster payments, conservation payments, and direct payments to farmers under federal appropriations legislation.

-The bulk of government payments in 2017 are attributable to agricultural commodity programs.
-In Minnesota, the average payments were 2.4% of total farm income.
-The largest percentages were in northwestern Minnesota, where percentages ranged from 4% to 12%.
+The bulk of government payments in 2018 are attributable to agricultural commodity programs.
+In Minnesota, the median payment was 3.7% of total farm income.
+The largest percentages were in northwestern Minnesota, where percentages ranged from 4% to 14%.